 When looking for a payroll data analytics service provider, it’s key to understand where they source their data, its quality, ease of use, consistency in delivery, and security.

-Envestnet | Yodlee is a market leader in data aggregation and data analytics solutions with access to over 17,000 global data sources.
-The data Envestnet | Yodlee provides is simple and ready to integrate with existing analysis systems, and is normalized and standardized so it's delivered in the same formats in the same fields every time.
+Envestnet® | Yodlee® is a market leader in data aggregation and data analytics solutions with access to over 17,000 global data sources.
+The data Envestnet | Yodlee provides is simple and ready to integrate with existing analysis systems, and it is normalized and standardized so it's delivered in the same formats in the same fields every time.

 Whether or not you have any data science systems or experience at your company, our data is made to easily integrate with your data so you can start extracting insights from it immediately.

-To learn more about the data insights awaiting to be discovered that can enhance your business decisions, read more about Envestnet | Yodlee’s corporate data analytics.
+To learn more about the data insights waiting to be discovered that can enhance your business decisions, read about Envestnet | Yodlee’s corporate data analytics.